OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 show up in tabs across the top of the UI.
 You can edit and save open requests back to your collection.

-Click on the `Save` button to save the `GET Appliance Health` request that you created in the previous step.
+Click on the `Save` button drop down then `Save As`.
+Click the `Save to Safeguard` button to save the `GET Appliance Health` request that you created in the previous step.

 In the pane on the left there are two tabbed views: `History` and